forestgeo/fgeo/README.md

 Thanks to all partners of ForestGEO for sharing their ideas and code.
 For feedback on **fgeo**, special thanks to Gabriel Arellano, Stuart Davies, Lauren Krizel, Sean McMahon, and Haley Overstreet.
-There are many other people that deserve special acknowledgements; I thank them in the documentation and home page of each individual package that make up the **fgeo** development.
+There are many other people that deserve special acknowledgment; I thank them in the documentation and home page of each individual package that make up the **fgeo** development.